How an independent monitoring team helped transform the Government’s ability to rapidly improve health facilities.

 In 2014, Punjab had a network of around 2,780 government health clinics in rural areas.
-These werepoorly resourced and poorly performing.
-Only 27 of them had all of the essential medicines they were supposed to.
+These were oftenpoorly resourced and poorly performing.
+Only 27 had all of the essential medicines they were supposed to.
 The chances of finding a doctor present in one on any given day was just one on three.
-Critical supplies were missing, equipment broken, and the condition of the facilities poor.Thousands of children suffered or died each year from illnesses which could be cured or prevented if the health facilities were in better condition.
+Critical supplies were missing, equipment broken, and the condition of the facilities poor.Thousands of children suffered or died each year from illnesses which might have been cured or prevented if the health facilities were in better condition.

-To begin improving the health facilities, in 2014the Chief Minister approved the creation of an independent monitoring force, modelled on a similar force that monitored schools.
+To begin improving the health facilities,the Government approved the creation of an independent monitoring force, modelled on a similar force that monitored schools.
 The 170 monitors were former army officers, charged withvisiting every health facility in the province at least once a month and reporting objectively on its condition.
-The information they gathered was reported through a mobile application, giving the the Health Department and the Roadmap teamreal time information on the condition of the facilities.
-Considerable effort was invested in ensuring that the data was accurate and independent evaluations confirmed that the data was highly reliable.
+The information they gathered was reported through a mobile application, giving the the Health Departmentreal time information on the condition of the facilities.
+Considerable effort was invested in ensuring that the data was accurate.

 Each week, data was uploaded late on Saturday afternoons.
-On Sunday, the Acasus team checked the data and undertook a wide range of analyses.
-They then produced individual reports for each of the 36 districts, with specific details on problems that were uncovered.
+On Sunday, the a dedicated team checked the data and undertook a wide range of analyses.
+They then produced individual reports for each of the 36 districts, with specific details on problems that had been uncovered.
 Thereports told districts which facilities needed medicines and the quantities to send.
 They indicated staff vacancies, unauthorised absences, broken toilets, failed electricity connections and a wide range of other problems.
-An algorithm prioritised issues tohelp districts focus on the items that would make the most difference first.
+An algorithm prioritised issues tohelp districts focus each week on the items that would make the most difference first.